 OVERVIEW: The Dorsey & Whitney Foundation is the philanthropic arm of Dorsey & Whitney, a U.S.-based corporate law firm.
-Its grants focus on “organizations, programs and projects that contribute to the cultural, civic, educational and general welfare of each community as a whole, as well as nonprofits that provide legal services for people who cannot otherwise afford representation.”
+Its grants prioritize “organizations, programs and projects that contribute to the cultural, civic, educational and general welfare of each community as a whole, as well as nonprofits that provide legal services for people who cannot otherwise afford representation.”

-Many of the Dorsey & Whitney Foundation's grantees are also recipients of additional matching gifts funds (including ARTSFUND and the Walker Art Center).
-The foundation matches individual charitable contributions made the firm’s lawyers—yet another recent to reach out and network.
+Many of these grantees are also recipients of additional matching gifts funds from the Dorsey & Whitney Foundation.
+The foundation matches individual charitable contributions made the firm’s lawyers—yet another reason to reach out and network.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)